microsoft/InnerEye-DeepLearning/docs/bring_your_own_model.md

 # Bring Your Own PyTorch Lightning Model

-The InnerEye toolbox is capable of training any PyTorch Lighting model inside of AzureML, making use of all the usual InnerEye toolbox features:
+The InnerEye toolbox is capable of training any PyTorch Lighting (PL) model inside of AzureML, making use of all the usual InnerEye toolbox features:
 - Working with different model in the same codebase, and selecting one by name
 - Distributed training in AzureML